Developing Your Core Competency in:

 One-on-One mentoring or specialized programming to meet your individual needs is available.
 Consider the following offered through GradPathways and other on and off campus units.

-Diversity Officers Steve Lee (STEM) and Josephine Moreno (Humanities, Arts, Social Sciences) offer workshops, provide academic support, are committed to diversity graduate student success, and overall contribute to a welcoming and supportive campus culture for a diverse graduate student population.
+Diversity Officer Josephine Moreno offers workshops, provides academic support, and is committed to diversity graduate student success, and overall contributes to a welcoming and supportive campus culture for a diverse graduate student population.

 Meet with a Professional Development Specialist